-Other cast members include Kofi Siriboe as Ralph Angel Bordelon, the youngest of all the Bordelon children.
-Tina Lifford as Violet Bordelon; she is Ernest’s younger sister.
-Omar Dorsey as Hollingsworth “Hollywood” Desonier; he’s a supporter of the Bordelon family.
-Dondre Whitfield as Remy Newell, who was a pal and confidante to Ernest who soon becomes of great help to Ernest’s children.
-Bianca Lawson as Darla who plays the role of a recuperating drug addict; she is Ralph Angel’s ex-girlfriend and Blue’s mum.
+Other cast members include Kofi Siriboe as Ralph Angel Bordelon, the youngest of all the Bordelon children; Tina Lifford as Violet Bordelon, Ernest’s younger sister; Omar Dorsey as Hollingsworth “Hollywood” Desonier, a supporter of the Bordelon family; Dondre Whitfield as Remy Newell, who was a pal and confidante to Ernest who soon becomes of great help to Ernest’s children; Bianca Lawson as Darla Sutton, a recuperating drug addict who is Ralph Angel’s ex-girlfriend and Blue’s mum.

 Queen Sugar Plot: What is it about?

-The show depicts and showcases the strict and complicated lives of three siblings: two sisters, Nova Bordelon, an excellent journalist and activist from New Orleans, and Charley Bordelon, a contemporary lady, who, with her teen son Micah, leaves her posh residence in Los Angeles and shifts to a place situated in the heart of Louisiana to claim the legacy that her recently deceased father has left behind in the form of an 800-acre sugarcane farm.
+The show depicts the complicated lives of three siblings: two sisters, Nova Bordelon, an excellent journalist and activist from New Orleans, and Charley Bordelon, a contemporary lady, who, with her teen son Micah, leaves her posh residence in Los Angeles and shifts to a place situated in the heart of Louisiana to claim the legacy that her recently deceased father has left behind in the form of an 800-acre sugarcane farm.
 Their brother Ralph Angel is a single father struggling with joblessness and a recuperating drug-addict mother of his child.